How To Write In The Third Person

 • Maintain Consistency: Once you've chosen a perspective, stick to it consistently throughout the story.
 Avoid head-hopping in third-person limited, where you suddenly shift into the thoughts and feelings of a different character without warning.
 This can confuse the reader and disrupt the flow of the narrative.
 If you want to explore multiple perspectives, consider using separate chapters or sections for each character.

 • Show, Don't Tell: This is a fundamental principle of good writing, but it's especially important in third-person.
 Instead of simply stating what a character is feeling, show their emotions through their actions, dialogue, and body language.
-For example, instead of saying "She was angry," describe her clenched fists, tight jaw, and sharp tone of voice.
+Here's one way to look at it: instead of saying "She was angry," describe her clenched fists, tight jaw, and sharp tone of voice.

 • Use Descriptive Language: The third-person perspective allows you to describe the setting and characters in detail.
 Use vivid language and sensory details to bring the story to life for the reader.
 Describe the sights, sounds, smells, tastes, and textures of the world in which your characters live.